 Safeguarding

-Safeguarding is for everyone
+Safeguarding is for everyone: play, coach, participate safely

 Do you need an enhanced DBS check for your work in Ultimate?

-Safeguarding in clubs
+Safeguarding and Welfare in clubs

 UK Ultimate, as the national governing body of Ultimate in the UK, recognise our responsibility towards creating and maintaining a culture that protects all players, and especially children and young people, from abuse.
 To this end, UKU has created a safeguarding policy to help support clubs.